 All trampolines have a weight limit depending on their size, the number of springs, and the length of springs.
 And when you are buying a trampoline, this is one of the many factors that you want to check.
 You should always make sure that the total weight of people jumping on the trampoline does not exceed that limit.

-Going over the weight limit that your trampoline can handle can lead to a lot of issues like warping the frame or even ripping the jumping mat.
+Going over the weight limit of a trampoline that can handle can lead to a lot of issues like warping the frame or even ripping the jumping mat.
 So if a trampoline is rated for 350 pounds of body weight, make sure you are staying well under that mark for a safe jumping experience.

 4. Under the Influence

-I think it should go without saying, but you do not want to use your trampoline if you are drunk or using drugs.
+I think it should go without saying, but you do not want to use your trampoline if you are drunk or high.
 You want to keep a clear head when you climb onto your trampoline so that you land on your feet every time you jump.
-Most of the adult trampoline accidents I have heard about involve alcohol one way or the other.
+Most of the adult trampoline accidents I have heard about involve drinking one way or the other.

 If you are inviting friends over for a day jumping on the trampoline, make sure to keep alcohol or beer far from the group.
 Trampoline and alcohol do not mix together and jumping on it while intoxicated is the quickest way to the hospital.
 I repeat, do not drink and jump.